With several vaccines now approved for use in the UK, a mass vaccination programme is underway across the four countries of the UK.

 Vaccines are also administered via Occupational Health Schemes.
 These are typically used to vaccinate employees at their place of work.
 Exemptions to the normal restrictions that apply mean certain professions can administer a vaccine much like a PGD - in accordance with the written and signed instructions of a doctor.
 The law has recently changed to allow more professions to administer via Occupational Health Schemes.
 On our Register, these are:

 - Operating Department Practitioners

-A copy of the protocols can be accessed via the Government's website:
+A copy of the protocols can be accessed here:

-The national protocols for England and Wales break the process of delivering the vaccine into stages.
+The national protocols for England, Wales and Scotland break the process of delivering the vaccine into stages.

-Stage Description of tasks Registrants included England and Wales Stage 1
+Stage Description of tasks Registrants included England and Wales only Stage 1

 Assessment of the individual presenting for vaccination

 Stage 2 Vaccine Preparation All registrants eligible, provided that they are supervised by a Doctor, Nurse or Pharmacist Stage 3 Vaccine Administration All registrants eligible Stage 4 Record Keeping All registrants eligible Wales only Stage 5 Post-immunisation observation All registrants eligible Scotland Only

 a.
 Assessment of the individual presenting for vaccination

 Stage 2 • Vaccine Preparation Registered Healthcare Professionals, nonregistered professionals or nonregistered Armed Forces staff Stage 3 • Vaccine Administration Stage 4 • Record Keeping